xxfoundation/elixxir-docs/architecture.md

 onto the correct mix cascade.
 The terminating hop of the mix cascade routes messages to the gateways.

+There are five mix nodes per cascade.
+Each mix node has an assigned Gateway.
+Gateways for a given cascade store egress messages for later pickup by recipients.
+See our [message pickup](message_pickup.md) design document for more information.
+Gateways participate in a gossip protocol which exchanges client ingress rate limiting information and bloom filters for egress message recipient ephemeral IDs.

 **FIXME**: Add diagram containing: gateways, mix cascades, clients and pki.